GerbilSoft/rom-properties/README.md

 NOTE: If a key is incorrect, any properties dialog that uses the key to decrypt data will show an error message instead of the data in question.

+### Nintendo DS Secure Area

+To encrypt or decrypt the Nintendo DS Secure Area, the Blowfish key must be named `nds-blowfish.bin` and placed in the same directory as `keys.conf`.

+MD5sum: `c08c5afd9c6d9530817cd2033e3864d7`

 ## Unsupported File?

 If you have a file that you believe should be supported by ROM Propeties, or